isabella232/OctoStyle/_pages/voice-and-style.md

 - Use simple sentence structures to avoid overloading the reader with too much information all at once.
 - Avoid overly formal language or an academic style, and use simple, declarative language.
 - Avoid slang, colloquialisms, and other terms the reader might not be familiar with.
+- Use modern language.
+Language evolves over time, and terms that were once common have fallen out of use.
+Be deliberate about the language you choose and where terms have changed, don't cling to old terms *just because*.

 ## Style